Installing the ThinLinc server

 $ sh ./install-server

-Once ThinLinc is installed, it is recommended to use sudo when running administration commands, instead of switching to root for long periods of time.
-To run ThinLinc commands with sudo and not have to specify the entire path to the command, sudo needs to be configured to trust ThinLinc paths.
-This is achieved by editing sudo’s secure_path in /etc/sudoers.
-The sudoers file needs to be edited using visudo:
+ThinLinc ships with an array of administration commands.
+Some of these needs root privileges to run.
+To use these commands with sudo and not have to specify the entire path to the command, sudo needs to be configured to trust ThinLinc paths.
+This is achieved by editing sudo’s secure_path in /etc/sudoers using visudo:

 $ sudo visudo